 A Step-by-step Guide on wheat farming in Kenya

-Now that we know about the things to consider when it comes to wheat farming in Kenya let’s move on to the step-by-step guide for Wheat Farming in Kenya.
+Now that we know what to consider regarding wheat farming in Kenya, let’s move on to the step-by-step guide for Wheat Farming in Kenya.

 Where is Wheat grown in Kenya?